JoshuaHess12/hdi-prep/README.md

 High-dimensional image reading, compression, and preprocessing workflow as part of the MIAAIM framework.

 ## Implementation Details
 All steps can be run using YAML files in conjunction with the function 'RunHDIprepYAML' from yaml_hdi_prep.py.
 YAML inputs can be run from command line, or can be called in Python.
-HDIprep is available as a containerized workflow for easy installation via Docker <insert link>.

 ### File Type(s) Supported
 - OME-TIF